evv22/4Chords/README.md

 ## run program
 the program will generate 3 files; an FLV file, an MP4 file, and a WEBM file in the root directory (although you can easily modify the program to remove this feature)

+# end result
+a nice static webm with the respective album's music in the background